, Answering FAQ'sTurboTax Employee

 - Your resident (home) state last.

-The purpose is to have taxes from the nonresident state(s) flow to the resident state to maximize credits or deductions for taxes already paid in other states.
+The reason for this order is to have taxes from the nonresident state(s) flow to the resident state to maximize credits or deductions for taxes already paid in other states.

 Even if taxes are not owed, it may be desirable or necessary for taxpayers to file a state tax return to get refunds or to claim business losses that can be carried forward to future years.